- School of Allied Health and Communicative Disorders

 Illinois State Background Check Form

 This is the state background check.
-Following completion, please email hhsclinicals@niu.edu to schedule an appointment to pick up your results.
+Following completion, you will be able to sign for and pick up your results from the SLP clinical coordinator within the first week of classes.
 Then, you will upload them to Castle Branch under the “State of Illinois Background Check” item.

 FBI Background Check Form

 This is the federal background check.
 On the form, choose Option 1 for delivery method.
 Results are available for only 30 days and can only be viewed/printed one time.
 Please make sure to be near a printer when you are viewing these results.
-Then, you will upload them to Castle Branch under the “FBI Background Check” item.
+Upload the results to Castle Branch under the “FBI Background Check” item for review and approval.

 Drug Screen